ANZACs — soldiers from the Australian and New Zealand Army Corps–fought in the Middle East theater during World War I.

 Hard-charging and hard-living men, they did not respond well to Oswald’s first night at the “hut.”

-Oswald announced a prayer meeting in the hut his first night in camp.
+Oswald announced a prayer meeting in the hut on his first night in camp.
 The ANZACs left.

-But, Oswald’s no-nonsense and practical teaching began to work in their hearts.
+But Oswald’s no-nonsense and practical teaching began to work in their hearts.
 Many had recently returned from Gallipoli; they needed encouragement.
-They sought consolation in Oswald’s concern for them, personally.
+They sought consolation in Oswald’s personal concern for them.

 When they discovered British women (Biddy and her friend Mary Riley) along with a toddler Kathleen were in the camp serving tea and fellowship, enthusiasm increased.